Bill Dolman

 Humphrey William Dolman (30 August 1906 — 1964) was an English footballer who played as a goalkeeper.

 Career

-Dolman began his career in 1925, playing for Blakenhall Congregationals.
+Dolman began his career in 1925, playing for the Blakenhall Congregationals.
 A year later, Dolman signed for hometown club Bloxwich, before joining Willenhall a year later.
 In February 1929, Dolman signed for Football League club Chesterfield.
 In the 1930–31 season, Dolman played every game for Chesterfield as the club won the Third Division North.
 In 1933, Dolman left Chesterfield following the signing of Jack Moody, signing for Bristol City.
-Dolman played for Bristol City for three years, signing for Luton Town in 1936, helping the club win the 1936–37 Third Division South.
+Dolman played for Bristol City for three years, signing for Luton Town in 1936 and helping the club win the 1936–37 Third Division South.
 Dolman lost his place in the Luton line-up in November 1938, signing for Chelmsford City briefly in March 1939, before the outbreak of World War II.